Housing Land Supply (Howrah) Order 2022

 Adjacent to 31 Merindah Street, Howrah

 What's new?
-Have your say on the proposed Housing Land Supply order under the Housing Land Supply Act 2018.
-Read the following for further information on the proposed Order and how to make a submission.
+Consultations have now closed on the proposed Housing Land Supply Order under the Housing Land Supply Act 2018.
+Submissions are currently being reviewed and a report will be prepared for the Minister for Planning to consider tabling the proposed Order in Parliament.

 Details of the proposed Order

 - The site is currently zoned Utilities and development of the site for residential housing is prohibited under the zone.

 - The proposed Order if approved, will result in part of the land being rezoned to the General Residential Zone.

 - Rezoning the land will enable the Department of Communities Tasmania to increase their supply of social and affordable housing within the Clarence Municipality.

 - The proposed Order relates to approximately 721m2 of land located adjacent to 31 Merindah Street, Howrah and forms part of title references FR 62918/35 and FR 62918/36.

 - The land is owned by the Department of State Growth and surplus to the formation of the South Arm Highway.